top of page

 Why?

-Users report lack of motivation as biggest obstacle to working out
+Lack of motivation is one of the biggest obstacle to working out

-Advanced users frustrated of no all-in-one training and nutrition tracker.
+Advanced users want all-in-one training & nutrition tracker.

 Solution

-Modular nutrition tracking to make a “one-stop shop” for all fitness needs.
+Modular nutrition --> “one-stop shop” for all fitness needs.

 We wanted a bright, active aesthetic that pops off the screen.

-The major apps we looked at for our competitive analysis were the Apple Fitness+, FitBod, Nike Run Club, FitOn, Strava, and My Fitness Pal.
-A feature analysis found they reflect what users found frustrating when using them.
+The major apps we looked at included Apple Fitness+, FitBod, Nike Run Club, FitOn, Strava, and My Fitness Pal.
+A feature analysis found that current apps reflect users' frustration with using them.

-• Few apps take advantage of nutrition guidance -- this is an area we can take advantage of for people to track nutrition as part of their health
+• Few apps take advantage of nutrition guidance -- an area we can take advantage of for users to track nutrition as part of their health

 • One of the more popular ways for community support functions on these competitors' apps was challenges